dotnet/docs-aspire/docs/testing/manage-app-host.md

 ## Using the `DistributedApplicationTestingBuilder` class

-In the [tutorial on writing your first test](./writing-your-first-test.md), we were introduced to the `DistributedApplicationTestingBuilder` class which can be used to create the app host instance like this:
+In the [tutorial on writing your first test](./writing-your-first-test.md), we were introduced to the `DistributedApplicationTestingBuilder` class which can be used to create the app host instance:

 ```csharp
 var appHost = await DistributedApplicationTestingBuilder